 The tongue is made up of muscles and the surface is covered with a mucous membrane.
 Typically, small bumps (also known as papillae) cover the surface of the back part of your tongue.
-Between the papillae are your taste buds that help you taste foods.
+Between the papillae are your taste buds that help you taste food.
 Usually, these papillae are pretty unnoticeable.
 But sometimes, they become enlarged and can cause you pain.
 This can happen for many reasons.

 Some common reasons why you see large bumps at the back of your tongue include: